-In fact, students need you to believe in their capacity to do extraordinary and challenging work—so powerfully, so transparently—so that they never doubt their ability to make impactful, positive change in this world.
+In fact, students need you to believe in their capacity to do extraordinary and challenging work—so powerfully, so transparently—that they never doubt their ability to make impactful, positive change in this world.
+Students need you to value their lived experiences, tapping into their innate talents to push them to be their best selves.
 After all, it is our students who are now entering an era of ambiguity, ready to rise up as our “sense makers” and creative problem-solvers and build a more just and equitable future.

 Now, repeat this mindset to yourself, or send it to an educator friend who might need to be reminded.

 Because at the end of the day, there is an inextricable connection between rigorous learning and caring relationships.
-When we know our students well enough to push them to the edge of their proximal zone of development–we see them succeed in ways we never imagined.
-When we come together as school communities to help our students envision, measure, and achieve ambitious goals—we see our students fly into their vast and boundless potentials.
+That’s why Caring and Trusting Relationships is one of our six XQ Design Principles.
+When we know our students well enough to push them to the edge of their proximal zone of development, we see them succeed in ways we never imagined.
+When we come together as school communities to help our students envision, measure, and achieve ambitious goals, we see our students fly into their vast and boundless potential.

-This week, we’ll focus on developing powerful mindsets to help learners understand and achieve their fullest, creative potentials.
+In this article, we’ll focus on developing powerful mindsets to help learners understand and achieve their fullest creative potential.
 We’ll answer: